 While gains have been made regarding LGBTQIA+ inclusion within settlement services, discrimination, stigma and silence surrounding the issues still exist.
 We strive to create Positive Spaces in order to acknowledge the rich diversity that exists in our communities and to continue to foster the development of inclusive spaces.

 Positive Spaces encourage training, education, leadership, and resource-sharing to support LGBTQ+ newcomers, staff, volunteers and community members to fully participate in communities.
 By helping to create inclusive spaces, you are demonstrating your commitment to visibly welcome diversity.
 You are also ensuring that everyone has the chance to access service in a safe, welcoming environment – which is a human right.

 Anyone can work to make a space more inclusive.
 To begin, download the Starter Kit and review the resources and information on how to create Positive Spaces.
-There are also a number of Positive Space Campaigns throughout Ontario on university and college campuses, in health care organizations and in workplaces.
-Many Positive Space campaign websites include information on how to create a Positive Space that is customized to the needs of your agency.
+Many cities across Ontario also have local positive space campaigns being hosted through university and college campuses, in health care organizations, and in workplaces.
+Connect to local organizations doing similar work to build capacity and grow your network.
+If you are seeking Positive Spaces Training for your staff, our in-person or online curriculum may be a useful tool for you.
 Check out the Find Training and Find Resources sections of this site to learn more.